ztyyLV/web-twain-docs/indepth/features/pdf.md

 ## Input

+### Open an image-only PDF

 When loading in a PDF file, `DWT` tries to extract images from that file, which is why the SDK can handle image-based PDF documents by default.

+### Open an searchable PDF

 However, most existing PDF files contain much more than just images.
-In this case, we need to make use of the PDF Rasterizer (`PDFR` for short), the main component of the PDF addon.
+For image-and-text PDF files, we need to make use of the PDF Rasterizer (`PDFR` for short), the main component of the PDF addon.

 > How PDFR works: As the name suggests, `PDFR` rasterizes a PDF file page by page much like a scanner.
-You set a resolution and you get the resulting images in that resolution after the rasterization.
+You set a resolution, and you get the resulting images in that resolution after the rasterization.

 The following code shows the basic usage